-AMY GOODMAN: I want to get your response to this as well, Kate Brauman.
-That if the sea ice melts, just opens up opportunities for trade.
+AMY GOODMAN: I want to get your response to this, as well, Kate Brauman, that if the sea ice melts, it just opens up opportunities for trade.

 ASHLEY DAWSON: Right.
-So right now, we have a system of agribusiness that’s based on using fossil fuels for pesticides, fertilizers, and exploiting the land as much as possible.
+Well, so, right now we have a system of agribusiness that’s based on using fossil fuels for pesticides, fertilizers, and exploiting the land as much as possible.
 And we clearly need to shift.
-And one of the things that’s really wonderful about this report is that it explicitly talks about shifting that system to one that is based on agro-ecology.
-Using natural inputs.
-Not using all of these pesticides that are destroying pollinators like bee populations and other insects.
+And one of the things that’s really wonderful about this report is that it explicitly talks about shifting that system to one that’s based on agroecology, using natural inputs, not using all of these pesticides that are destroying pollinators like bee populations and other insects.

 NERMEEN SHAIKH: What does that say, Ashley, about the kind of structural transformations that would be required minimally for the economic system that governs at this point large parts of the planet, which is based on endless expansion and consumption by larger and larger numbers of people at greater levels?

-ASHLEY DAWSON: I think it’s the greater levels that’s really key.
-The report does talk about the issue of population increase, but it also makes it quite clear that it’s inequality and a kind of capitalist system that’s based on constantly ramping up consumption of natural resources that is at fault, and that we need to shift away from that system.
+ASHLEY DAWSON: Yeah.
+I think it’s the greater levels that’s really key.
+I mean, the report does talk about the issue of population increase, but it also makes it quite clear that it’s inequality and a kind of capitalist system that’s based on constantly ramping up consumption of natural resources that is at fault, and that we need to shift away from that system.

 AMY GOODMAN: What is the alternative?

-ASHLEY DAWSON: The alternative is a kind of Green New Deal for the planet, and the authors of the system talk about that.
-They say quite explicitly that we need a value shift and a material shift towards more sustainable forms of engagement with the planet.
+ASHLEY DAWSON: What is the alternative?
+The alternative is a kind of Green New Deal for the planet.
+And the authors of the system talk about that.
+They say quite explicitly that we need a values shift and a material shift towards more sustainable forms of engagement with the planet.

-AMY GOODMAN: Let me ask you, Ashley Dawson, about the anthropocentric nature of the report as it frames species’ survival as a matter of human survival, perhaps concerned that humans won’t care that a million species will go extinct unless it is put in terms of human beings going extinct.
+AMY GOODMAN: Let me ask you, Ashley Dawson, about the anthropocentric nature of the report as it frames species’ survival as a matter of human survival, perhaps concerned that humans won’t care that a million species will go extinct unless it’s put in terms of human beings going extinct.

 ASHLEY DAWSON: Right, right.
-Well, there is something about the report that is influenced by the times we live in.
-It is called a report not just on biodiversity, but ecosystem services.
+Well, you know, there is something about the report that is influenced by the times we live in.
+It’s called a report not just on biodiversity, but ecosystem services.
 And so that kind of neoliberal calculus is very evident from the report’s title itself.
 But I think that the report is sounding these alarm bells and not discounting the innate validity and importance of the natural world and of other life forms.
-It just wants to emphasize how intertwined we all are at this point and how we can’t break that link.
+It just wants to emphasize how intertwined we all are at this point—right?—and how we can’t break that link.

-AMY GOODMAN: Kate Brauman, if you would like to respond to that?
+AMY GOODMAN: And, Kate Brauman, if you’d like to respond to that?

-KATE BRAUMAN: I agree; it is an anthropocentric take.
-And that I think is very important.
-Because as Ashley says, we are not separate or unlinked from the environment.
-Stewarding the environment, whether we’re doing it for personal gain or because we care, is what we as humans are doing.
+KATE BRAUMAN: I agree.
+It is an anthropocentric take.
+And that, I think, is very important, because, as Ashley says, we are not separate or unlinked from the environment.
+And stewarding the environment, whether we’re doing it for personal gain or because we care, is what we as humans are doing.
 And that brings us to the center in ways that I think are very important in terms of moving forward and changing our behavior and changing this trajectory.

 AMY GOODMAN: And do you see policymakers responding?

 KATE BRAUMAN: I think so.
-One of the things that is so exciting about this is that it is a report of the governments.
-There are 132 member states who were part of his platform, and they approved this document.
+One of the things that’s so exciting about this is that it is a report of the governments.
+There are 132 member states who are part of his platform, and they approved this document.
 This is something that governments say “we think is important.”